 - Managing sessions using HTTP headers

-For example, this could be automation of commercial activities of remote retail outlets that take into account periods of peak load on the server.
+For example, this could be the automation of commercial activities of remote retail outlets that take into account periods of peak load on the server.
 The required number of sessions will be allocated.
 They will be closed as the load decreases.

 Another example is getting/committing files in 1C:Document Management via HTTP services.
 For these operations, you can use the same dedicated user.